NEMSLinux/nems-docs/README.md

     Here is some code.
     Here is the second line of code.
-    If this is the final line of code, simply have a carriage return follwoing it.
+    If this is the final line of code, simply have a carriage return following it.
 ```

 #### Tip Block